vertica/ddR/README.md

   \usepackage[utf8]{inputenc}
 ---

-Quick examples using the DDS API (note: currently some of these examples only work when using the Distributed R backend)
+Quick examples using the DDS API

 Starting it up: